jameshanlon/jameshanlon.github.io/content/xoroshiro128plus-parallel-generators.md

 interleaved generators with three representative options (the source code is available on [GitHub](https://github.com/jameshanlon/prng-testing)):

-With equidistant intervals from 1 in the integer sequence [Scheme A], defined in Python notation as:
+With equidistant intervals from 1 in the natural number sequence [Scheme A], defined in Python notation as:
 ```
 for i in range(NUM_SEEDS):
     seed[i] = int(1 + i * ((2**128) // NUM_SEEDS))